 “My mom didn’t even know I knew about going to have my dreams bound.
 But the night before we went to our senior Dreamer, I played and said goodbye to Angelo.”

 “Wait, wait, wait.
 I thought usually by some mysterious circumstances, a Dreamer actually meets their mate before their twenty’s?”

 “They do Chance.
 But I had my dreams blocked again when I was sixteen.
 The older you are when they’re blocked the longer it lasts.
 I said goodbye to Angelo again after my sixteenth birthday.
 If there is no connection, partners can’t find each other.
 My block lasted a few years short of a decade.

 “Even when it came back, I never dreamed Angelo.
 About six months ago he dreamed me.
 He was angry that I could sleep without dreaming him.
-He said that our separation wasn’t suppose to last this long.
+He said that our separation wasn’t supposed to last this long.

 “I didn’t remember most of it for a few months.
 He said he didn’t want me to block him again, so he had help making me forget.”
 Daphne pause for a moment trying to gather herself.
 “I really wished you left it alone.
 I told you I didn’t want to talk about it.”

 Chance touched Daphne’s hand and she looked up, tears were streaming down her face.

 “Daphne, what’s wrong?”
 Daphne didn’t answer Tina but continued to eat.

 “Tina, Dreamers shouldn’t be without their mates past their teen years.
 They are also not part of our world.
 They are a gift from the heavens.
 You don’t usually meet a Dreamer in person.
 They are the energy in the background.
 They are muses to musicians and other artists in their dreams.
 And the energy that creates a loving community.
 They go where they are needed, where they feel the positive energy in short supply and they dream different people to help them find balance in their lives.